 What to Put Under the Dome

-- Nature finds: Pinecones, feathers, or a small antler shed on a bed of moss.
+- Nature finds: Pinecones, feathers, or a small shed antler on a bed of moss.

 - Miniatures: A small ceramic house, a brass deer, or a vintage ornament.